 - D9: 1N4148 (a reddish glass tube, with a wire at each end, and "1N4148" printed on it in tiny letters).
 Bend the leads, and place it on the board at "D9" with the banded end as shown on the board.
-Solder each lead, and cut off the excess. - ( ) D10: 1N4148.
+Solder each lead, and cut off the excess. - () D10: 1N4148.
 Install it the same as D9. - () D11: 1N5231B.
-Install the same as D9 and D10.
+Be sure it is the one that says "D11" on the lead.
+Install it the same as D9 and D10.

 IC socket pins (or sockets): You have some choices here.
 Ideally, you don't need sockets or socket pins; they add cost, make the board higher, and a little less reliable (sockets will be the least reliable part of the whole computer).
-But having them makes troubleshooting and chip replacements easier.
+But having them makes troubleshooting and chip replacement easier.

-( ) U1: 1802 integrated circuit.
+() U1: 1802 integrated circuit.
 I supplied socket pins, which require some fussy work.
 They have an extremely low profile, but are tiny and easy to lose!
 Push a socket pin onto each pin of the 1802 IC.
 Put the 1802 with socket pins on the board, and then solder all the pins.
 Do not use too much solder, or it will solder the IC to the board!
 If you do it right, the 1802 can be unplugged from the board just like an IC in a socket.
 Do not cut the socket pins!
 The bottom needs to remain closed so solder won't get inside.

-If you want to use your own IC socket, place it at location "U1" with the end with the notch matching the one shown on the board.
+If you want to use your own IC socket, place it at location "U1" with the notched end matching the one shown on the board.
 Solder each pin, and cut off the excess.
 Install the 1802 in the socket (with pin 1 at the correct end).

-( ) U2: memory chip (could be a RAM or EPROM, from 2k to 32k bytes).
+U2: memory chip (could be a RAM or EPROM, from 2k to 32k bytes).
 Install as described for U1 above.

 Now let's do the rest of the ICs.
 I did not supply sockets or socket pins for them.
 They are not likely to fail, and the sockets cost more than the chips.
 You can add sockets if you like, but it is likely to increase the height.
+Don't use el-cheapo sockets... they will cause more problems than they solve!